Lolindhir/PnP/src/assets/rules/Classes/Fighter-EldritchKnight.md

 **Cantrips.** You learn two cantrips of your choice from the wizard spell list.
 Whenever you gain a Fighter level, you can replace one of these cantrips with another cantrip of your choice from the Wizard spell list.
 You learn an additional wizard cantrip of your choice at 10th Fighter level.

-**Spell Slots.** The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your spells of 1st level and higher.
-You regain all expended spell slots when you finish a long rest.
+**Spell Slots.** The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your spells of 1st level and higher per Adventuring Period.

 ##### Eldritch Knight Spellcasting